Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 40 minutes | 📍 Google Maps | Website | 👉 Browse Top Phoenix Tours

-If you want to have a day full of activities and events, Phoenix is the Tucson day trip for you!
+Want to have a day full of activities and events?
+Phoenix is the day trip for you!
 The capital city never fails to entertain.
 Enjoy massive concert venues, shopping, art galleries, and award-winning restaurants galore.
 There’s certainly no way to fit all the things to do in Phoenix into one day, but you’ll discover something up your alley or for the whole family here.

 I highly recommend checking the local concert venues if you plan to make the 2-hour drive to Phoenix.
 While Tucson has some fantastic, intimate venues, there are rarely any big-name artists performing here.
-So if you’ve been dying to see an artist on the big stage, see what Talking Stick Arena, Ak-Chin Pavilion, and the Van Buren have to offer!
+So see what Talking Stick Arena, Ak-Chin Pavilion, and the Van Buren have to offer if you’ve been dying to see an artist on the big stage!

 Parker Canyon Lake